 The above lists are certainly not all inclusive but may give you a good place to start.

 Label Reading for Low FODMAP Cereal

 Still not sure if your favorite cereal is low FODMAP?
-Start by looking for a product made with low FODMAP grains like oats, quinoa, rice, corn, or buckwheat.
-Look at the ingredients list for other possible high FODMAP ingredients.
+Start by looking for a product made with low FODMAP grains like oats, quinoa, rice, corn, or millet.
+Check over the package for other possible high FODMAP ingredients.

 Note that ingredients are listed in the order of quantity.
-Therefore, if you see a high FODMAP food as one of the first 3 ingredients in a product, you might want to shy away from that one or consume it in a limited portion.
+This means that if you see a high FODMAP food as one of the first 3 ingredients in a product, you might want to move on.
 If the high FODMAP ingredient comes toward the end of the list it might not cause as much discomfort because it is likely used in small amounts.

 There are many cereals on the market that have mostly low FODMAP ingredients, but contain a high FODMAP sweetener like honey, agave nectar, golden syrup, coconut sugar, or molasses.